ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   Helper MUST abort with "queryMismatch".

 * The opaque aggregation parameter for the VDAF being executed.
-This value MUST match the same value in the the `AggregateInitializeReq` message sent in at least one run of the aggregate sub-protocol.
+This value MUST match the same value in the the `AggregationJobInitReq` message sent in at least one run of the aggregate sub-protocol.
 (See {{leader-init}}). and in `CollectReq` (see {{collect-init}}).